timo-cmd/Juno-lang/README.md

 ![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)

 A little functional, imperative language.
 Built on top of JS.
-Very smooth!
+Very smooth

+Written for educational experiences.
+I’ve used less than 650 lines of artesian, Handcrafted, JavaScript code.
+I’ve implemented it during a boring, rainy week. :)